NandaKishorJeripothula/DocumentViewer/README.md

 * All these APIs are testable with API testers like POSTMan client.

 >This entire application is developed under 36Hours( 1 and Half Day ) which limited the implementation of the Upload only to the API level, if more time is allocated, will implement that feature as well.

+> Hey!!! its **updated an version**, now this is application is able to upload the file with UI

 ### Technologies and Frameworks Used
 * NodeJS